arthurcgusmao/eeg-grasp-and-lift/capstone_proposal.md

 ## Proposal
 <!-- _(approx. 2-3 pages)_ -->

-Data and project guidelines for this proposal has been taken from [a Kaggle competition on EEG recordings](https://www.kaggle.com/c/grasp-and-lift-eeg-detection).
+Data and project guidelines for this proposal had been taken from [a Kaggle competition on EEG recordings](https://www.kaggle.com/c/grasp-and-lift-eeg-detection).

 ### Domain Background
 <!-- _(approx. 1-2 paragraphs)_ -->